-Cryptocurrency has wholly captured investors’ imaginations.
-The surging value in 2020 of digital currencies like bitcoin created immense wealth for some people.
-The action has cooled off since then, but with over 2,000 different cryptocurrencies comprising the market, interest in finding and investing in the next hot cryptocurrency is high.
+Cryptocurrency has captured investors’ imaginations.
+The surging value of digital currencies such as Bitcoin (CRYPTO:BTC) has created immense wealth for early investors.
+Interest in finding and investing in the next hot cryptocurrency is high.

-With the world getting pushed further into the digital realm by COVID-19, investing in the technology that enables crypto ecosystems to function could be even more lucrative than trying to guess the next big digital asset.
+But with more than 4,000 different digital currencies on the market -- and the world getting pushed further into the digital realm by COVID-19 -- investing in the technology that enables crypto ecosystems to function could be even more lucrative than trying to guess the next big digital asset.
 And there is no shortage of companies working to develop crypto technology.

 [Cryptocurrency] is a new asset class, but like real estate, there's only so much Earth.
 So it's defined, and therefore this moving price of the commodity is just how much, within this finite class of a commodity, this new asset class, how much people value it or want it.David Gardner, co-founder, The Motley Fool

 Chipmakers NVIDIA (NASDAQ:NVDA) and AMD (NASDAQ:AMD) don’t deal with cryptocurrencies directly, but these two semiconductor companies are the leading designers of graphics processing units (GPUs).
 Best known for powering high-end video game graphics, GPUs now enable computing-intensive applications such as data centers, artificial intelligence, and the creation of crypto assets.